-The Agency has agreed with Caltrans to provide a maintenance facility for State Route 73.
-As of June 30, 2016, the Agency has earmarked approximately \$8 million for this project.
+As of June 30, 2016, the Agency has outstanding commitments and contracts related to construction activities of approximately \$15.8 million.

-(d) Litigation
+(c) Litigation

 The Agency is a defendant in various legal actions.
 Management believes that the ultimate resolution of these actions will not have a significant effect on the Agency's financial position or results of operations.